 Using Real-Time Captioning Services

-Responsibilities for Students Using Real-Time (Synchronous and a F2F) Captioning Services
+Responsibilities for Students Using Real-Time Captioning Services for Synchronous and Face-To-Face Classes

 Students are expected to maintain their device’s (laptop/tablet) connection with their captionist.
-The captionist will cease captioning if the student is not actively connected, and will continue captioning once the student returns.
-If there is a connectivity issue, please immediately reach out to your captionist to troubleshoot.
+The captionist will cease captioning if the student is not actively connected, and will continue captioning once the student reconnects.
+If there is a connectivity issue, please reach out to your captionist immediately to troubleshoot.

 - Connectivity with C-Print Software: To connect virtually, students will need to connect to UWM’s Global Protect.
 This will allow students to connect with the captionist as if they are in the same location.
 C-Print will not work properly without taking this step.

 - Laptop and/or Tablet Usage: The captionist will stream captioning to the student’s personal electronic device through the process discussed above.
-Students who do not have access to a laptop, computer, or electronic device for personal use should contact their Access Specialist, Jason Anderson, at firstname.lastname@example.org to discuss options.
+Students who do not have access to a laptop, computer, or electronic device for personal use should contact their Access Specialist to discuss options.

-- If you are unable to connect: Please contact the captionist through email or another established means.
-In the event connection fails on the students end, the captionist will continue to transcribe the event.
+- If you are unable to connect: Please contact the captionist through email or other established means.
+In the event connection fails on the student’s end, the captionist will continue to transcribe the event.

 - Transcript: In the virtual environment, transcripts can be downloaded and saved by the student on their personal device.
 In the event the transcript is not available to download, students should request the captionist upload their transcript to ARConnect prior to disconnecting the session.
 Transcripts are not intended to replace notetaking.
 Students using speech-to-text services are strongly encouraged to take their own notes or use notetakers.
 Captionists will upload transcripts to ARConnect within 24 hours after class has ended.
-It is the students’ responsibility log into ARConnect to download the transcript.
+It is the students’ responsibility log into ARConnect and download the transcript.
 The class transcript is for the student’s eyes only.
-Transcripts are not to be shared with any other persons without prior approval from the DHH Access Specialist or Program Managers.
-Captionists will not re-share the transcript from previous classes without prior approval from the DHH Access Specialist.
+Transcripts are not to be shared with any other persons without prior approval from the student’s Access Specialist or the Accessibility Services Managers.
+Captionists will not re-share the transcript from previous classes without prior approval from the student’s Access Specialist.